addison527/TheTaiChiClub/README.md

 # TheTaiChiClub
+reminder: keep in simple!
+This page will be locally used by the students who attend our clients Taichi classes and to provide resources for those who want to get in to Taichi!

+LOGO: when clicked should take you to home page

 NAVIGATION BAR
-1. Home
+1. Home : take you to home
-2. About
-3. Merch
+2. About: Take you to about page
+3. Information : take you to services page
-4. Blog page (will rename)
+4. Blog page (will rename) :

  MAIN PAGE: General Introduction
    GOAL: